Live aurora forecast

 What are the best dark sky sites near Saint John?

 Fundy Trail Parkway, 55 km east, is the most practical option with Bortle 2 coastal sky and a clear northern horizon.
 Fundy National Park at Point Wolfe, 90 km east, is a designated dark sky preserve with better organised access and a campground.
-Kouchibouguac National Park, 175 km northeast, is the best Aurora observation site in New Brunswick but requires a significant drive.
+Kouchibouguac National Park, 175 km northeast, is the best aurora observation site in New Brunswick but requires a significant drive.
 All three locations use the open water of the Bay of Fundy or Northumberland Strait as a natural dark foreground.

 When is the best time to see northern lights in New Brunswick?